alirezamshi-zz/AME-CMR/README.md

  Here is the detail of each function:

  `train_model.py`:
  Here the model loads the data which is generated with `data_generation.py` file, and save the best model in a `.pth` file.
-As mentioned in paper, we use embedding+GRU as out model with parameters as bellow:
+As mentioned in paper, we use embedding+GRU as our training model.

- .............................................
  `extract_high_precision.py`:
  Here we load the best model for each ensembles, and extract the probabilites in the last layer of model.
 So, for each text, we have a 3*1 vector which shows the probability of assigning it to a specific class.